 In the last 15 years, clothing production of new garments has increased and become more affordable.
 However, this is affecting the lifespan of clothing items.
 Even low-income countries with high clothing reuse and re-distribution rate still contribute to a global loss of $460 billion of non-recycled materials and clothes.

 Circular fashion can open up a $560 billion economic opportunity when it is entirely in gear (Ellen MacArthur Foundation).

 Offering services like redesigning, upgrades, and customization will make fashion products more versatile and useful.
-Sustainable fashion operates on a system that reduces the industry's dependence on raw materials to achieve a positive impact over and above the current wasteful and polluting processes.
+Circular systems reduce the industry's dependence on raw materials to achieve a positive impact over and above the current approaches to textile waste and polluting processes.

-The production will rely instead on renewing the materials already in circulation, which directly affects agriculture.
+The production will rely instead on renewing the materials already in circulation through processes like mechanical recycling and reuse, which directly affects agriculture.
 Farmers of plant fibers will no longer need harmful chemicals like fertilizers and pesticides to over-maximize yield.
 Also, animal husbandry practices will become more humane because the pressure of production will reduce.

 Plastic pollution from fibers made from fossil fuels will reduce drastically, as there will be almost no new input.
 Besides being good for the ecosystem and economy, circular fashion will bring better value to fashion products and spurn a new breed of ethical brands championing a circular business model.

 Making circular products involves infusing them with more value, both in material composition and design.
 This extra value will reflect on how consumers use and care for their clothes and accessories.

 Consumers will better appreciate the effort and creativity that goes into making a simple cotton shirt.
 Which, in turn, will improve the public image of the fashion industry.
 Circular fashion will also ensure that each fashion item reflects its actual cost on the price tag.